esensar/dotfiles/README.md

 make create_personal_ssh_github_key
 ```

-It is recommended to also clone `vimwiki` and use it:
+It is recommended to also clone `vimwiki` and use it (this is a private repository and applies only to owner):
 ```
 make clone_personal_viwiki
 ```